Keetro/club/_pages/index.md

 '
   text: |
     <h1>About Keetro Club</h1>
                             <p class="lead">We are a non-profit platform packed with growth and development opportunities for SDRs.
-Our goal is to help start your marketing career and facilitate networking with industry professionals along the way.</p>
+Our goal is to help start your marketing career.</p>
 sidebar:
-  cta: Learn more about this opportunity
+  cta: What Do We Do?
   text: |
     <h1>Are you "stuck" in your current role?</h1>
                                 <p class="lead">It's common for SDRs to spend years scheduling meetings with very little hope of career advancement.
 Keetro Club provides an elite marketing apprenticeship for ambitious SDRs looking for growth opportunities.</p>